 In a previous post, I encouraged you to build relationships with your child’s IEP team.
 This is a crucial step because you will foster trust and communication with your child’s teachers and specialists.
 It also opens a pathway to discuss important topics in a conversational and confident way.

 If you have a point of concern, always start with your child’s teacher and work with the school to resolve the concern first.
 And point out the positives before addressing the negatives.
-As I wrote in this post, by approaching team members with a positive attitude, you demonstrate a desire to work together with the school for your child.
+By approaching team members with a positive attitude, you demonstrate a desire to work together with the school for your child.
 You’ll be pleasantly surprised to see how far these small gestures of kindness go toward developing strong teamwork and communication for your child!

 2. Monitor Your Child’s Progress